 - Male sex.
 Men are more likely to develop the disease than are women.

 - Black race.
-Blacks are about twice as likely to develop multiple myeloma as are whites.
+Black people are more likely to develop multiple myeloma than are people of other races.

 Complications of multiple myeloma include: